Shuttermart San Diego

 Want to learn more about the value of plantation shutters?
 We’ve looked deeper into how plantation shutters add value to a home.

-Why you SHOULD pair plantation shutters with curtains:
+Why you SHOULD pair plantation shutters with window treatments:

 Plantation shutters on their own can lack pizzazz.
 By pairing plantation shutters with curtains, you can play with colour, patterns, and style.

 Adding curtains to your window fixtures can elevate your home’s appearance and add extra privacy.
+Combining curtains with plantation shutters can enhance aesthetics, light control, insulation, and noise reduction.
 Curtains add necessary contrast and depth to window design while also helping to insulate against light, temperature variation, and sound.
 Shutters are a great way to create privacy while still being able to let in some light.
 When you have curtains available, it allows for greater privacy and light control when desired.

 How to style curtains with plantation shutters: (how to pair Plantation Shutters with Curtains)

-Now that you understand the value of pairing plantation shutters with curtains, you may wonder how to pull this look off.
+Now that you understand the value of combining plantation shutters, including white shutters, with curtains as a contemporary decorating solution that enhances aesthetics and functionality, you may wonder how to pull this look off.
 You’ll need to choose colours, patterns, and materials that work with your design style and home, but there are some guidelines to consider when pairing shutters and curtains.

 Choose your plantation shutters first.

 Install your plantation shutters first.
+Having plantation shutters installed in various rooms can significantly enhance both interior and exterior decor.
 It can be challenging to install shutters when curtains are already in place.
 You’ll be designing the curtains around the shutters for functionality, so be sure to install shutters before deciding where to place your curtain rod.
 It’s also a better idea to choose a more neutral shutter and then have fun with the design or the curtains, as they’re easier to change in future if you decide to mix things up.

 Choose the right style of hanging curtains.